lalrpop/lalrpop/doc/src/tutorial/008_state_parameter.md

 Here the parser will accept a scale parameter that will scale every number encountered.

-It can then be called with the scale parameter :
+We can then call the parser with the state parameter :

 ```rust
 #[test]